Undergraduate - International applicants

 - MA International Television Industries

-Should the early acceptance deposit not be received by the deadline given in the offer letter, the application will be withdrawn.
+Should the early acceptance deposit not be received by the deadline given in the offer letter, the application may be withdrawn.

 Applicants who are being sponsored can negotiate an extension to the deposit deadline if they are unable to get a letter from their sponsor in time to meet the deadline.
 Please contact the Admissions team.